 At Bickimer Electric, Quotes and Estimates are Free.

 When you are dealing with electricity, you can never be too careful.
-It is so important that your Kansas City Electrician keeps up with the current NEC.
-The National Electrical Code is always being updated and so should the electrician you hire.
+It is so important that your Kansas City Electrician keeps up with the current and local NEC.
+The National Electrical Code is constantly being updated and so should the electrician you hire.

 Through continuing education and active participation with local jurisdictions, Bickimer Electric is fine-tuned.
 Bickimer Electric only hires Master Electricians and implements a rigorous training program to make sure their electricians stay sharp.
 If you are considering hiring an electrician for either commercial or residential work, do your homework.